 Meitheal: stories from early medieval Ireland

-This audio book provides glimpses of life in a large settlement in Ireland, sometime around the sixth or seventh century AD.
+The Meitheal audio book audiobook provides glimpses of life in a large settlement in Ireland, sometime around the sixth or seventh century AD.

 On a long, low ridge in the small townland of Raystown near Ashbourne in County Meath, archaeologists discovered the remains of a large and complex site that was once part of the ancient kingdom of Brega.
 The excavations, in advance of the construction of the M2 Finglas to Ashbourne Motorway, revealed a place where people worked the fields, milled grains, feasted, lived and buried their dead well over a thousand years ago.
 This large farming settlement was to endure for at least 600 years, and this discovery produced a wealth of new insights into life in early medieval Ireland.